 Pastoral Note: For those who may want to experience a more contemplative form of prayer, allow the Holy Spirit to pray within you.
 One way is to center ourselves by being conscious of our own breathing.
 Slowly breathe in.
 As you hold your breath for a second or two, picture Jesus Christ or even his name in your mind.
 Then slowly breathe out.
 You can repeat this type of spiritual exercise until you are ready to close in prayer.
 This can be done as easily with children as with adults.
 It can be very comforting, peaceful and a way to find communion with God by feeling His presence.

-A Closing Prayer Lord, As we seek this spiritual communion and desire Your presence, we pray that You will protect us in these uncertain times.
-Please give us the hope we need day by day, strengthen our desire to help one another, and keep our Saint Hubert Parish community close to You.
-We long to gather together without fear and uncertainty; one family of faith, united, and of one mind and heart, worshipping You at your altar of praise.
-Please give us the strength and connection we need as we seek to be with you and one another.
-We ask all our prayers through Jesus Christ our Lord.
+A Closing Prayer Good and Gracious Lord, You allow us to experience your presence through Your unity in three Persons.
+As we seek this spiritual communion and desire Your presence — Father, Son and Holy Spirit— we pray, that You will protect us in these uncertain times, give us the hope we need day by day, strengthen our desire to help one another, and keep our St. Hubert Parish community close to You.
+We long to be together to worship You at your altar of praise.
+Through Christ our Lord.
 Amen.

-Going Forth Thank you, God, for this time we have shared.
-I know you are with me.
+Going Forth Thank you, Lord, for this time we have shared.
+I know you are with me—Father, Son and Holy Spirit.